Hemispheric: [in Proto-Germanic] What did the centurion say?*

-- Taken Up to Eleven in the Bad Translator, where you can put any text, then it translates it back and forth from random languages up to 35 times, resulting in interesting Non-Sequiturs.
+- In the Bad Translator, you can put any text, then it translates it back and forth from random languages up to 35 times, resulting in interesting Non-Sequiturs.

-- Put another way, "The text and the first game, Fellow, about language • bamboo 14 over 35.
+- 35 Translations later, Bing gives us: "The text and the first game, Fellow, about language • bamboo 14 over 35.
 Guía llanura enjoy"